-The three-year Pilot Program that will allow Off-Highway Vehicles to operate on State Highway 149 has been approved.
+Hinsdale County and the Town of Lake City are participating in a three-year OHV Program with CDOT that allows OHVs and ATVs to travel on Hwy 149.
 This program makes it possible for OHV riders to travel the entire Alpine Loop Scenic Byway, which requires traveling on a 3.26-mile stretch of Hwy 149.

-The Pilot Program will run seasonally in 2021, 2022, and 2023, from the Friday before Memorial Day through September 30 of each year.
+The OHV Program will run seasonally in 2021, 2022, and 2023, from the Friday before Memorial Day through September 30 of each year.

 OHVs will be able to ride on Hwy 149 from CR 30 (MM 69.88) south of Lake City to the Ocean Wave Drive intersection (MM 72.11) on the northern end of Lake City.
 OHVs are not permitted to ride on any other areas of the highway at any time outside the boundaries of the program.
 Learn more about the program here.

 OHVs are permitted on all Town and County roads.
-The Pilot Program only affects travel on the highway.
+The OHV Program only affects travel on the highway.